 - The Sniper in Team Fortress 2 might count, since to do any real damage, you must be zoomed in and charged up.
 You don't need a full "crit" to kill others, but if you're trying to use your sniper rifle without the scope at all your damage output will be utterly pathetic.
 The addition of Jarate, which causes a 35% damage increase referred to as "mini-crits", and the Bushwaka, a knife that deals regular critical hits whenever it would otherwise "mini-crit", have reinforced this trope for Snipes.

 - The Pyro has become one of these due to the general weakness of his base loadout.
-The flare gun, which replaces his shotgun, deals critical hits on burning enemies, as does his melee unlock the Axtinguisher, which one-shots every class except the Heavy so long as the opponent is on fire (and not overhealed) and hit from behind.
+The flare gun, which replaces his shotgun, deals critical hits on burning enemies, as does his melee unlock the Axtinguisher, which deals bonus damage so long as the opponent is on fire, and even more bonus damage when also hit from behind.
 Combine this with the Degreaser, a weapon which sacrifices damage output for ludicrous weapon-switching speed, and the Pyro can set people on fire and bring down an axe on their heads in about a second.
 The Backburner also deals critical damage to enemies you hit in their backs, while airblasted missiles and the Reserve Shooter (when shooting airborne opponents) do minicrits.

 - In Borderlands critical hits are dependent on where you hit your opponents rather than chance, but the Hunter class has a strong emphasis on accuracy (and thus hitting crit areas).
 Plus, there are builds based around high crit damage.
 Sniper rifles in particular have a large boost in critical damage in exchange for slow fire rate, meaning that every shot had better count.